 The Halle Companies developed Kingstowne in the mid-1980s, converting 1,200 acres into Northern Virginia’s second-largest master-planned community.

-Federal Realty expects to increase the property’s value over time through remerchandising and incremental capital investment, Johnson said.
+Federal Realty expects to increase the property’s value over time through remerchandising and incremental capital investment, according to a prepared statement.

 Avison Young’s Dean Sands and Chip Ryan, principals in the firm’s U.S. capital markets group, represented the seller in the deal.
 The buyer was represented in-house.